fmaglia/SA_cleaners/README.md

 Input: file .tsv with many raws that are labeled

-(" positive The apple is good #fruits @pippo
+(" tweet_id    positive    The apple is gooood #fruits @pippo

-   negative My mother eat fruits!!!!
+   tweet_id    negative     My moother eat fruits!!!!

    ....")